 - Damage to the cardiac muscles can lead to arrhythmia and heart failure.

 The human heart consists of the following parts:

 - The heart incorporates four chambers; two atria and two ventricles.

-- The chambers work together just like a team in order to pump oxygen-rich blood around the body and carbon-dioxide-rich blood to the lungs.
+- The chambers work together just like a team to pump oxygen-rich blood around the body and carbon dioxide-rich blood to the lungs.

-- Human heart has four valves; tricuspid valve, pulmonary valve, mitral valve and the aortic valve.
+- The human heart has four valves; the tricuspid valve, pulmonary valve, mitral valve, and aortic valve.

-- The heart valves perform the important function of opening and closing properly to allow and control flow of blood in the heart.
+- The heart valves perform the vital function of opening and closing properly to allow and control the flow of blood in the heart.

 - These vessels are responsible for all the blood flow that is happening inside the body.

 - The pulmonary arteries receive carbon dioxide-rich blood from the heart and send it to the lungs.
 The pulmonary veins transfer the oxygen-rich blood to the heart and then the aorta transports it around the rest of the body.

 - The heart wall is composed of 3 layers; epicardium, pericardium, and endocardium.

 - These layers help to protect the structure of the heart and maintain its elasticity.
 They also work as shock absorbers of the heart.

 - The heart’s conduction system is a collection of specialized conduction cells and nodes.